 Yeah, But Software Costs Money

 I get it.
 You see another subscription fee and wonder, "Do I really need this?"
-Some systems charge $200-400 a month regardless of how many bookings you take.
+Many traditional booking systems charge a flat monthly fee regardless of how many bookings you take.
 That's a real cost, especially during slow seasons when revenue is already tight.

 But you're already losing bookings.
 If a proper booking system helps you capture even 20 of those missed stays per year at $80 a night, that's $1,600 back in your pocket.
 The system pays for itself fast - especially if you're not locked into a flat monthly fee.